 Overwatch is all the rage.
-I was skeptical at first but I eventually succumbed to the hype.
+I was skeptical at first, but I eventually succumbed to the hype.
 In the first couple of hours, I didn’t get it.
-This didn’t feel a competitive first-person shooter, a genre I’d grown to love.
-But Overwatch changed me.
+This didn’t feel like a competitive first-person shooter, a genre I’d grown to love.
+However, Overwatch gradually changed me.
 It challenged my expectations and assumptions in regards to the FPS genre and I suspect will have a lasting impact on those that follow it.

 But then something clicked.
 I watched how others played, I got some tips from my friends and all of a sudden things began to make sense.
 With Tracer and Lucio, I needed to move just as much as I shot; with any support character I always needed to keep something between me and the enemy and concentrate my fire on my allies; with Torbjorn I needed to hang back, dropping turrets and taking potshots; and with Reinhardt I could simply sit at the objective with a shield up and bash away any enemies that dare come close.